scando1993/thingsboard.github.io/docs/user-guide/rule-engine-2-0/re-getting-started.md

 Press Save button to apply changes.

 #### Validate results
-For validating results we will need to create Device and submit telemetry to the Thingsboard.
+For validating results we will need to create Device and submit telemetry to the Pacificsoft.
 So go to **Devices** section and create new Device:

 ![image](/images/user-guide/rule-engine-2-0/tutorials/getting-started/create-device.png)